-There also seems to be a potential danger that in a co-op which involves much concentration at the Operational level (say a co-op of computer programmers) very little brain power will be left to deal with Metasystemic issues.
+There also seems to be a potential danger that in a co-operative which involves much concentration at the Operational level (say a co-operative of computer programmers) very little brain power will be left to deal with Metasystemic issues.
 In this case it may be necessary to appoint a member to deal mainly with Metasystemic issues, and in this case a different organisational structure will be needed.

 A further problem could emerge in a period of continuous crisis when the Metasystemic functions need such a large amount of the time that the Operational functions are neglected (that is, no production gets done).
 This could be overcome by extending production time, but again the division of the Operational and Metasystemic functions is a possible solution.

 2. Problems with the System 3 Model

 One of the more common complaints from people who deal regularly with co-operatives is that essential information is not available when it's needed.

 This may be caused by movement of members (the relevant information was given to Jill who is out driving today ...), by feelings of unimportance (Jack doesn't think he's valued enough to make a contribution, although he may know the crucial element ...), and so on.

 Recognition of the absolute necessity of the System 3 model for viability may be one of the more important contributions of VSM theory to co-ops.
 It may also avoid the usual knee-jerk reaction to the lack of the System 3 model which is: appoint a manager.
 Although this would allow a complete System 3 model to be generated (the Manager would act as a reference point for everyone and would thus accumulate the necessary information), other ways may be more appropriate such as a computer model or a large blackboard or magnetic shapes on a sheet of metal.

 Summary: Conditions for Viability